pangpang20/gaussdb-python/docs/advanced/async.rst

 cancelled, any operation on the connection will similarly be cancelled.
 This can happen either indirectly via Ctrl-C or similar signal, or directly by cancelling the Python Task via the normal way.
-GaussDB will ask the PostgreSQL postmaster to cancel the operation when it encounters the standard Python `CancelledError`__.
+GaussDB will ask the GaussDB postmaster to cancel the operation when it encounters the standard Python `CancelledError`__.

 Remember that cancelling the Python Task does not guarantee that the operation